Council for Clinical Certification in Audiology and Speech-Language Pathology: Certification Disclosure Appeals

 Request for Further Consideration

-When the CFCC votes to deny certification based on a disclosure, and the individual would otherwise meet the certification requirements, notification includes justification for the decision and informs the applicant of the opportunity to (a) request a Further Consideration review of the decision by the CFCC and (b) subsequently, appeal the decision.
-By exercising this prerogative, the applicant asks the CFCC to reevaluate its decision to deny certification.
+When the Disclosure Committee votes to deny certification based on a disclosure, and the individual would otherwise meet the certification requirements, the applicant will be notified of the decision by certified, restricted, return-receipt-requested mail.
+After receipt of the decision, the applicant has the opportunity to request a Further Consideration review of the decision by the full CFCC.
+By exercising this prerogative, the applicant asks the full CFCC to reevaluate the Disclosure Committee’s decision to deny certification.
+This request must include additional evidence regarding the applicant’s disclosure and current fitness to practice.

 If the applicant chooses to request a Further Consideration review, the applicant must submit written documentation within 30 days from the date of notification to justify why certification should not be denied.
-The applicant may submit additional documented evidence at this time about a serious conviction or disciplinary action to include an explanation of events regarding the incident, copies of official documents related to the action, and any additional information deemed necessary.
-If the applicant does not exercise the Further Consideration option within this time frame, the CFCC's decision to deny certification is final and cannot be appealed.
+The applicant should request Further Consideration only if there is additional or new substantive information for the CFCC to consider.
+If the applicant does not exercise the Further Consideration option within this time frame, the Disclosure Committee’s decision to deny certification is final and cannot be appealed.

-An appeal of the CFCC Further Consideration decision shall be on the Council's record.
+An appeal shall be based on the CFCC’s record.
 All written material that the CFCC considered in reaching its decision constitutes the record.
-An applicant's appeal shall not introduce evidentiary matters not included in the record before the CFCC.
+An applicant's appeal shall not introduce evidentiary matters not included in the record before the CFCC, which will not be considered by the Appeal Panel.
+The Appeal Panel will not substitute its judgment for the judgment of the CFCC.

-The CFCC shall provide complete copies of the record made before the Council to the Appeal Panel as described below.
-The chair of the CFCC also may choose to submit a written statement further explaining the Council's certification decision.
+The CFCC shall provide complete copies of the record made before the CFCC to the Appeal Panel as described below.
+The Chair of the CFCC or his/her designee may also choose to submit a written statement further explaining the CFCC's certification decision.
 This statement shall not introduce evidentiary matters not included in the record before the CFCC and shall be provided to the applicant as well as to the Appeal Panel.

 Appointment of an Appeal Panel

-National Office staff shall maintain a list of potential Appeal Panel members.
-This list, maintained by the CFCC ex officio, shall include the 20 eligible members who have most recently completed service on the Council.
-The list shall be reviewed and modified, as appropriate, on an annual basis by the chair of the Disclosure Subcommittee and the Vice President for Standards and Ethics in Speech-Language Pathology and the Vice President for Standards and Ethics in Audiology.
-All members of the Ad Hoc Appeal Panel shall be selected from that list.
+ASHA National Office staff shall maintain a list of potential Appeal Panel members.
+This list, maintained by the CFCC ex officio, shall include volunteers who have completed service on the CFCC in the last 5 years and current Board of Ethics members.
+The list shall be reviewed and updated on an annual basis by the Chair of the Disclosure Committee, the Vice President for Standards and Ethics in Speech-Language Pathology, and the Vice President for Standards and Ethics in Audiology.
+The former CFCC members of the Appeal Panel appointed by the appropriate Vice President shall be selected from that list of eligible members.

-The appellant and the chair of the CFCC shall be informed of the Panel appointments.
-Appointment of the Panel shall be completed within 30 days of receipt of the appellant's appeal.
+The applicant and the Chair of the CFCC shall be informed of the Panel appointments.
+Appointment of the Panel shall be completed within 45 days of receipt of the applicant's appeal.

-A. The Panel chair shall schedule a hearing on the appeal to occur within 60 days of receipt of the appeal and shall notify the applicant and the chair of the CFCC of the time and place thereof.
-Each shall have the right to appear in person or by designated representative and to present a statement or argument or, as an alternative, to present a statement or argument via telephone conference.
+- The Appeal Panel chair shall schedule a teleconference hearing on the appeal to occur within 60 days of appointment of the Appeal Panel and shall notify the applicant and the Chair of the CFCC of the day and time thereof.
+Each individual, or their designated representative, shall have the right to participate and to present a statement or argument and respond to questions from the Appeal Panel members.
+The individuals or their representatives are not permitted to ask each other questions.

 In addition, the applicant may inform the Panel chair in writing that he/she chooses to have the appeal considered on the basis of written documents only, without a hearing.
-If this option is chosen, the Panel will hold a meeting within 60 days of receipt of the appeal to consider the written record and reach a decision.
-Only the Panel's legal advisor and the ASHA staff member assigned to maintain a record of the Panel's decision may be present during this process.
+If this option is chosen, the Panel will hold a telephone conference within 60 days of the appointment of an Appeal Panel to consider the written record and reach a decision.
+Only the Panel's legal advisor and the ASHA staff member assigned to take notes for the Panel’s usage in reaching their decision may participate in this process.

-B. The applicant shall be entitled to be represented by counsel at the hearing.
-Counsel for ASHA may be present to advise the Panel concerning the conduct of the hearing.
-The CFCC chair (or designee selected from the CFCC Executive Committee) also will be present and shall be entitled to the assistance of a resource person at the hearing.
-That person, at the Panel's discretion, may be called to provide information and, in this case, shall be subject to questioning like any other presenter.
+- The applicant shall be entitled to be represented by counsel at the hearing.
+Counsel for ASHA may participate to advise the Panel concerning the conduct of the hearing.
+The CFCC chair, or designee selected from the CFCC Executive Committee,will participate and shall be entitled to the assistance of a legal advisor and/or resource person, including ASHA staff.
+The resource person, at the Panel's discretion, may be called to provide information and, if that occurs, shall be subject to questioning like any other presenter.

-C. No additional persons, other than the ASHA staff member assigned to record the proceedings, shall be present at the hearing.
+- No additional persons, other than the ASHA staff member assigned to take notes throughout the proceedings, shall participate at the hearing without permission of the Panel chair.

-D. Following introductory remarks by the Panel chair, the applicant shall be heard first, then the CFCC.
-Finally, the applicant shall be afforded the opportunity for rebuttal.
-(See attached Script for Appeals Hearing.)
+- Following introductory remarks by the Panel chair, the applicant shall be heard first, then the CFCC.
+Finally, the applicant shall be afforded the opportunity for rebuttal and a closing statement.

-E. After the hearing, the Panel shall meet in closed session, with only the Panel's legal advisor and assigned staff member present, to consider its decision, which shall be by majority vote of the Panel.
+- After the hearing, the Panel shall deliberate in closed session, with only the Panel's legal advisor and assigned resource person participating, to consider its decision.
+The decision shall be by a majority vote of the Panel.

 Panel Decision and Report

-The Appeal Panel may either (a) affirm the Council's decision that was appealed or (b) remand the case to the CFCC for reconsideration in light of the Appeal Panel's findings regarding procedural violations or substantive errors in the Council's decision.
+The Appeal Panel will not substitute its judgment for the judgment of the CFCC.
+The Appeal Panel may either (a) affirm the Council's decision that was appealed or (b) remand the case to the CFCC for reconsideration in light of the Appeal Panel's findings regarding procedural violations or substantive errors in the CFCC’s decision.
 The Appeal Panel will make recommendations for appropriate action and disposition in a manner consistent with the findings of the Panel.

 The report of the Appeal Panel will state its decision and basis for it.
-The Panel will transmit its report within 15 days of its decision to the appellant, the appropriate Vice President for Standards and Ethics, and the CFCC.
-If the Appeal Panel upholds the decision of the Council, that decision becomes final as of the date of the letter informing the appellant of the Panel's decision.
+The Panel will transmit its report within 15 days of its decision to the applicant, the appropriate Vice President for Standards and Ethics, and the CFCC.
+If the Appeal Panel upholds the decision of the CFCC, that decision becomes final as of the date of the letter informing the applicant of the Panel's decision.

-When a decision is remanded, the Council shall implement the decision of the Appeal Panel no later than at its next regularly scheduled meeting, giving due weight to the findings and recommendations of the Appeal Panel.
-The Council may afford the appellant the opportunity to make further written submission to the Council.
-The results will be transmitted to the appellant and to the appropriate Vice President for Standards and Ethics within 15 days of the reconsidered decision.
+When a decision is remanded, the CFCC shall implement the decision of the Appeal Panel no later than at its next regularly scheduled meeting, giving due weight to the findings and recommendations of the Appeal Panel.
+The Council may afford the applicant the opportunity to make further written submissions to the Council.
+The results will be transmitted to the applicant and to the appropriate Vice President for Standards and Ethics within 15 days of the reconsidered decision.
 Reconsideration decisions are final and no further appeal process is available.

 Summary of Time Lines